-In July, Bloomberg predicted that Asia-Pacific will spend around $2.5 trillion on renewable energy and will install around 2.5 TW of new generating capacity of which, 1.7 TW would be renewable sources of power.
+Earlier in July 2014, Bloomberg predicted that Asia-Pacific will spend around $2.5 trillion on renewable energy and will install around 2.5 TW of new generating capacity of which, 1.7 TW would be renewable sources of power.

-According to Justin Wu from Bloombern New Energy Finance, “The Asia-Pacific region is the largest region for new energy build in the world,” he said.
+According to Justin Wu from Bloomberg New Energy Finance, “The Asia-Pacific region is the largest region for new energy build in the world,” he said.
 “It’s larger than the Americas and Europe combined from now until 2030.”